Phoenix STS Logo

 3-Year Certificate

-Each participant receives a certificate valid for 3 years, meeting employer compliance requirements.
+Each participant receives a certificate valid for 3 years for employer training records.

 Compliance Standards

-This course meets the requirements of the following Irish and international standards.
+This course meets the following Irish and international standards.

 CPD Certified